Festivals of Sanatan Dharma

 Phalguna Purnima

 Festival of Colors.
-Celebrates the victory of Prahlada and burning of Holika.
-Symbol of joy and forgiveness.
+Celebrates Prahlada's victory and the burning of Holika.
+The joyful play of Radha and Krishna.

 Explore →